Skip to main content

 Bending and release markings can be combined through different notes:

-In My Guitar Tabs, you can add bending by pressing the bend and bend down buttons from the Markings Keyboard, the Markings Shortcuts Bar, or the Markings suggestions.
-Additionally, the pre-pend button can be found at the Markings Keyboard.
+In My Guitar Tabs, you can add bending by pressing the bend buttons from the Markings Keyboard, the Marking Shortcuts Bar, or the Markings suggestions.
+Additionally, the bend down and pre-pend buttons can be found at the Markings Keyboard.
 You can adjust the bend interval by pressing the bend marking button repeatedly.

 Bars